Clean-up to begin after Storm Eunice’s record-breaking gusts leave four dead

 The A6 in Buxton was also closed on Friday afternoon after a lorry blew over, causing minor injuries.

-Train operators across Britain urged passengers to avoid travelling altogether, with no services operating in Wales for the entire day and seven train operators suspending all routes.
+Train operators across Britain urged passengers to avoid travelling altogether on Friday, with no services operating in Wales for the entire day and seven train operators suspending all routes.

+Many train services will remain unopened on Saturday morning and do not travel notices have been reissued for a number of services, according to National Rail Enquiries.

+A do not travel notice was reissued for the Southern, Thameslink and Great Northern networks for Saturday morning where some routes are expected not to reopen until the afternoon.

 Register for free to continue reading